hitblast/Alter/README.md

 # Alter

-Alter is a minimal macOS app which can be used to customize your app icons with ease.
+A minimal app to customize your macOS app icons with ease. <br>
 Works on **macOS Ventura 13 or newer.**

+> [!NOTE]
+> If you like using this project, consider starring it! :D It motivates me a lot to develop and deploy these projects.

 ## Table of Contents